 This week’s Future of Fintech is on the future of bank integrations, discussing how to build integrations with banks, how bank integrations have evolved, opportunities in this space, and much more.

 - Bo Jiang, CEO of Lithic

 - Shamir Karkal, CEO of Sila

 This interview has been lightly edited for length and clarity.

-When you need to use a bank integration
+When does a company need to use a bank integration?

 JIM (Treasury Prime): If you want to build a product that ordinarily would require a banking license – but you're not a bank, so you don't have one – that's when you would need to integrate with a bank.

 AMIAS (QED Investors): If you're moving money, you need a bank partner, but you might not need a bank integration.
 If money is going to stay with you for any length of time, you're going to want a bank integration.

 SHAMIR (Sila): In the US, the answer is always.
 Stripe, when it launched, had a partner bank: Wells Fargo.

 The only people who can legally hold money in the US are our banks.
 Everybody else still has to hold the underlying funds at a bank.
 You might be working with a money transmitter or with Stripe, but that doesn't mean you don't have a bank behind it.
 It just means that you've put a layer between yourself and the bank.